nenad0707/CloudMonitorSuite/README.md

 # 3. Deploy to Azure - Create/update resources
 ```

 The pipeline uses OIDC (OpenID Connect) with federated credentials established by the [`create-identity.ps1`](./scripts/create-identity.ps1) script for secure, passwordless authentication to Azure resources.
 This modern approach eliminates the need for storing service principal secrets and provides enhanced security through short-lived tokens.
+The script:

+1. Creates a resource group for hosting the monitoring infrastructure
+2. Registers a new application in Azure Active Directory
+3. Creates a service principal for the application
+4. Sets up federated credentials between GitHub Actions/Azure Pipelines and Azure

 ### Cost Management